caseybaggz/caseybaggz/src/md-pages/workHistory/pattyrn.md

 Thus, for the product, since we are basically a performance analytics app that has the ability to really affect someone mentally and physically (career), it was/is very important that we maintain a playful design that includes micro-animations and borders trendy where necessary.

+Additionally, since the goal for Pattyrn is to be a high-end product, I wanted to make sure we were doing more with the design than just vomiting a chart library over every page.
+We've all seen a line chart - there's nothing unique to interesting about it.
+Thus, when I present data, I try to do so in a way that allows the user to quickly understand the information we need to portray while without an overused chart.

+Lastly, to build off the playful strategy, I chose to use the Octalysis Framework to bring a deep level of gamification which will help drive activity and hopefully a positive change in our users behaviors.

 ## The Tech 🤓
 At the end of the day, I love React and have yet to find another library/framework that is successful in delivering an easy to use composable light-weight option.
 Yes, I've tried Vue - get over it.
 My goal with this product was to deliver as performant of a front-end as possible since our API would be so advanced regarding algorithms.